Emergency Dentistry Tucson, AZ

 Knowing When to Get Emergency Dental Care

-Not every dental issue is an emergency.
-However, knowing when to ask for immediate help is key.
-Severe pain, bleeding, or a knocked-out tooth are clear signs that you need urgent dental care.
+Not every dental issue is an emergency, so knowing when to ask for immediate help is key.
+Severe pain, swelling, bleeding that won’t stop, and knocked-out teeth are clear signs that you need emergency care.
+In some cases, like difficulty breathing or severe facial swelling, calling 911 is much better.
 If you’re unsure, contact Dr. Mohr at our Tucson, AZ, office for guidance.

 Visit Mohr Smiles Today